DallanQ/citadels/QA.md

 [when-does-a-player-use-his-special-ability](https://boardgamegeek.com/thread/68239/when-does-a-player-use-his-special-ability)

 > At what point during a player's turn does he use his special ability?
 For example, the Magician may exchange hands with someone.
 Does he do it before or after his action?
-This may effect if he takes gold or a card.
-Can he even wait until after he builds a district?

 They may use their ability at any point, with a few exceptions though.
-For example, the Merchant may build a green building THEN collect his bonus money for green building(s).
-He cannot, however, collect his bonus money, use it to build a green building, then collect ANOTHER gold for the new building.
-The Warlord destroys a district at the end of his turn.
-The Architect draws two cards immediately after his action, and his ability to build more than one district takes place during his regular building.
-The King receives the crown at the start of his turn, or at the end of the round if he was assassinated.
-The Witch's ability is handled in a very specific way - see the rules for details.
-The Diplomat exchanges districts at the end of his turn.
+For example, the Merchant may build a green building then collect his bonus money for green building(s).
+He cannot, however, collect his bonus money, use it to build a green building, then collect another gold for the new building.

 [skipping-turns](https://boardgamegeek.com/thread/683596/skipping-turns)